lethehau90/TestDA/README.md

 -- username: admin
 -- password: 123456$

-Area Client: Normal MVC5 the use the ajax load page croll
+Area Client: Normal MVC5 the use the ajax load page scroll

 # Instruction
 Need  to be used Vs20015 + sql2012